mishmanners/TalksandEvents/Talks/GitHubCopilotCNS23.md

-# GitKon 2023 - Level up with GitHub Copilot
+# Cloud Native Summit 2023 - Level up with GitHub Copilot

-This is a talk I gave at [GitKon 2023](https://www.gitkraken.com/gitkon).
+This is a talk I gave at [Cloud Native Summit 2023](https://www.cloudnativesummit.co/Level-up-with-GitHub-Copilot.html).

 #### [Listen to the recording]().
 Coming soon.